Katy Mills: 2006–2013: Simon Property Group

-Don Massey era (2013-2018)
+2013–2018

-In 2013, a new general manager was announced.
-This general manager would replace Mace Hirt, who was the general manager of the mall since it opened.
-The new general manager, named Don Massey would be in charge of the mall.
+In 2013, Don Massey replaced Mace Hirt as general manager who had held the position since the mall first opened.
 In the same year, new stores opened, such as Ross Dress for Less opening in the former space of Circuit City.
 More stores such as Crocs, Michael Kors, Jumpstreet and Segway Outback opened.
-Samsonite was relocated to Neighborhood 4, Bui-Yah-Kah was also relocated yet again, Famous Footwear was relocated next to Payless ShoeSource, and Aéropostale was relocated next to Pacific Sunwear Outlet, making its old location become P.S. by Aéropostale.
-Suit Warehouse and Windsor were also closed.
-This marked the return of rue21.

-In 2014, Old Navy relocated to the former spaces of Famous Footwear and Mikasa, while its old space becomes H&M. Perry Ellis once again closed, making it become Vera Bradley Outlet.
-This was only for a short time, because it was replaced with the new location for Wilson's Leather.
-Two new shoe stores opened up, such as Shoe Palace and Steve Madden.
-Fanzz was also relocated to the former space of 5-7-9, and Frederick's of Hollywood permanently closed.
-Sanrio, Rocky Mountain Chocolate Factory, RadioShack, and Ecko also closed too.
+In 2014, Old Navy relocated to the former spaces of Famous Footwear and Mikasa, while its old space became H&M. Perry Ellis once again closed, making it become Vera Bradley Outlet.
+This was only for a short time, because it was replaced with a new location of Wilson's Leather.
+Two new shoe stores opened: Shoe Palace and Steve Madden.
 When Simon unveiled a new logo in 2014, the City of Katy started discussing renovations of the mall.
 Following the beginning of the discussions, Katy Mills removed more of its interior decor.

-When the renovation discussions started, Simon slightly modified the Katy Mills mall entrance sign by painting the small object that holds the number from orange to green.